-Has the dentist told you that your child has a crossbite or have you recently been diagnosed with one?
-The term sounds odd and can be alarming to many people.
+Has the dentist told you that your child has a crossbite, or have you recently been diagnosed with one?
+The term sounds odd, and can be alarming to many people.
 However, the truth is that the problem is very common and very treatable.
-Read on to get the facts about what a crossbite is, how it happens and what are your crossbite treatment options.
+Read on to learn more about what a crossbite is, how it happens, and what are your crossbite treatment options.

 What Is a Crossbite?